 What is the truth as per our scriptures though?
 In fact, Parikshit had the same question and he asked it to Shukracharya.
 To know the truth behind this literary conceit, you just need to read Bhagavatam.

 Let’s look at the sequence of avatars.
-In the list Vamana comes after Parasurama.
+In the list Vamana comes before Parasurama.
 This may not be a well know fact outside Kerala, but Parasurama is credited with the creation of Kerala.
 It is said that when he threw his axe and land arose from the sea.
 So if the Mahabali event happened earlier with an earlier avatar, then he obviously was not in the land we call Kerala.

 For the next point, we need to go into the details of devas and asuras.
 The devas and asuras are children born of the same father.
 Kashyapa Prajapati had children with his wife Aditi and Diti.
 Though they were born of the same father, the children had different natures.
 The children of Aditi had more sattva in them, while the the children of Diti turned out to be asuras.